Leeds tackling poverty framework

 “In acknowledging the scale and impact of poverty on families, we will work with communities and families to mitigate the impact of poverty on children’s outcomes and support children’s journeys into secure adulthood in a prosperous city”

-The information laid out in the Poverty Aware Practice section will help practitioners to understand and support people living with poverty, and by doing move the service closer to achieving the eleven priorities set out in the Children and Young Peoples Plan, these priorities being;
+The information laid out in the Poverty Aware Practice section will help practitioners to understand and support people living with poverty, and by doing move the service closer to achieving the fourteen priorities set out in the Children and Young Peoples Plan, these priorities being;

-1. Help children and parents to live in safe, supportive and loving families
+1. Help children and parents to live in safe, supportive, and loving families

 3. Support families to give children the best start in life